5 Possible Signs of Vocal Cord Nodules

-Treatment can consist in surgery, pharmaceutical drugs or reviewing steps of appropriate voice care.
+Treatment may consist in surgery, pharmaceutical drugs or reviewing steps of appropriate voice care.

 Surgeries aim to remove the nodule from the vocal cord.
 Doctors resort to this treatment when the nodules are very big or if they’ve been present for a longer period of time.

-This kind of therapy consists in learning about appropriate oral hygiene, eliminating abuses of the vocal cords, using a healthy tone and volume, and breathing for good voice production.
+This kind of therapy consists in learning about appropriate oral hygiene, eliminating abuses of the vocal cords, using a healthy tone and volume, and breathing for good vocal production.